-- Non-use of Restraints: The 2007 Oregon observed use surveys indicate three percent of passenger car occupants, six percent of pickup truck drivers and twelve percent of sports car drivers did not use restraints.
-Thirty-eight percent of children aged five to eight were not riding in age-appropriate restraint systems.
-During 2006, Oregon crash reports indicate forty-three percent of motor vehicle occupant fatalities were unrestrained. - Improper Use of Safety Belts: Some adult occupants inadvertently compromise the effectiveness of their belt systems and put themselves or other occupants at severe risk of unnecessary injury by using safety belts improperly: placing the shoulder belt under the arm or behind the back, securing more than one passenger in a single belt system, using only the automatic shoulder portion of a two-part belt system (where the lap belt portion is manual), or placing a child into a belt system before it fits correctly. - Improper Use of Child Restraint Systems: Drivers are confused by the multitude of child restraint models, changing laws and changing "best practice" recommendations.
-Children must graduate through a series of different types of restraints until they are large enough to fit in an adult lap/shoulder belt. - Affordability of Child Restraint Systems: Low income families and caregivers may have difficulty affording the purchase of child safety seats or booster seats, particularly when they need to accommodate multiple children.
-This leads to non-use or to reuse of second-hand seats which may be unsafe for various reasons.
+- Non-use of Restraints: According to 2008 observed use surveys, four percent of passenger car drivers, seven percent of pickup truck drivers and eleven percent of sports car drivers did not use restraints.
+During 2007, Oregon crash reports (FARS) indicate thirty-three percent of motor vehicle occupant fatalities were unrestrained and 14% were of unknown restraint use status. - Improper Use of Safety Belts: Some adult occupants inadvertently compromise the effectiveness of their belt systems and put themselves or other occupants at severe risk of unnecessary injury by using safety belts improperly.
+This is most often accomplished by placing the shoulder belt under the arm or behind the back, securing more than one passenger in a single belt system, using only the automatic shoulder portion of a two-part belt system (where the lap belt portion is manual), or placing a child into a belt system before it fits correctly. - Improper Use of Child Restraint Systems: According to 2008 observed use surveys, forty-three percent of children aged five to eight were not riding in booster seats as required by Oregon law.
+Drivers are confused by the multitude of child restraint models, changing laws and changing "best practice" recommendations.
+Drivers often place children into adult belt systems too soon.
+Instead, children must graduate through a series of differently sized restraints until they are grown enough to fit in an adult lap/shoulder belt. - Affordability of Child Restraint Systems: Low income families and caregivers may have difficulty affording the purchase of child safety seats or booster seats, particularly when they need to accommodate multiple children.
+This contributes to non-use or to reuse of second-hand seats which may be unsafe for various reasons.

-Observed Use Survey Results, 2004 - 2007
+NHTSA Observed Use Survey, 2005 - 2008